 Tchaikovsky’s brilliant suite of music, the Nutcracker, is a modern holiday classic.
 Just a few notes from the “Dance of the Sugar Plum Fairy” is enough to instantaneously transport most people directly into a state of “Christmas spirit.”
 Given this familiarity, it is no wonder that the Nutcracker Ballet is one of, if not THE, most performed ballets in the world, as well as one of the most popular holiday activities in San Antonio.

 Ballet lovers have a few options when it comes to viewing a performance of the Nutcracker in San Antonio.
-The most well-known one is performed annually by Ballet San Antonio at the Tobin Center for the Performing Arts (December 2-11).
-Additional performances have been scheduled at the Brauntex Theatre, the Arneson River Theatre, and the Majestic Theatre.
+The most well-known one is performed annually by Ballet San Antonio at the Tobin Center for the Performing Arts (December 1-10).
+Additional performances have been scheduled at the Brauntex Theatre, the Lila Cockrell Theatre, and the Majestic Theatre.

 Cirque du Soleil

-This year, San Antonio plays host to not one, but two Cirque du Soleil holiday shows.
-These shows combine acrobatics and traditional circus performances with artistic lights and music to create a truly unique holiday circus experience.
-Head to the Tobin Center to experience Holiday Dreams, A Spectacular Holiday Cirque, or to the Majestic Theatre for A Magical Cirque Christmas.
+This year, San Antonio plays host to a Magical Cirque Christmas by Cirque du Soleil.
+This show combines acrobatics and traditional circus performance with artistic lights and music to create a truly unique holiday circus experience.
+Head to the Majestic Theatre for the performance.

 The Trans-Siberian Orchestra returns to San Antonio to perform their world famous Christmas rock opera.
 Accompanied by a dramatic laser lights display, TSO’s The Ghosts of Christmas Eve is a wonder for the eyes and the ears.
-Two performances will be held on December 30 at the AT&T Center.
+Two performances will be held on December 9 at the Frost Bank Center (formerly the AT&T Center).

 Photo Credit: Facebook